inktrap/studyriffic/README.md

     true in that particular situation" Exp 2: "tell us whether you think it sounds acceptable or not" Exp 3: "tell us whether you think it sounds acceptable or not"
  - clean up uberspace (no mysql db needed, delete unnecessary data …)
  - deploy
     - create cronjob file from settings.json
         - cronjob with mongoexport and timestamps, (so we get backups!)
         - study data  is accessible from pw protected dir (htaccess htuser, data.perigen …)
         - ``mongoexport --db test --collection traffic --out traffic.json``
  - major: after everything is set up, password protect the index for testing

----
+ - test run for all studies to check time assumptions. deadline: friday

- - run 1b as a test
+ - run 1b as a test (new deadline?)
  - run main experiment

- - write documentation and maybe some more tests
-    - a paper would be nice that could be cited by … zsophia? is that a good idea?
+ - participant selection criteria
+    - english speaking
+    - > 18
+    - for 1a) exclude 1b)

+# Optional

  - optional (load private settings from separate settings file, add it to gitignore)
  - at some point: results